samuelbradshaw/text-to-timestamps/README.md

 **Text to Timestamps** (previously Text to VTT) is a Python package and command-line utility for aligning audio to a transcript.
 It can provide block, phrase, and/or word-level timestamps for an existing transcript or a generated transcript.

-This tool provides a single interface for interacting with a wide variety of related open-source machine learning libraries.
+This tool provides a consistent interface for interacting with a variety of open-source libraries that specialize in voice isolation, transcription, and forced alignment (complete list in [utils.py](https://github.com/samuelbradshaw/text-to-timestamps/blob/main/src/text_to_timestamps/utils.py)).
 Tasks can be processed individually, or in bulk with CSV input.
 Timestamps can be output in CSV, JSON, or WebVTT formats.

 Example output files can be found in the [sample output](https://samuelbradshaw.github.io/text-to-timestamps/sample/output) folder in this repository.
 There is also a [Timestamps Preview](https://samuelbradshaw.github.io/text-to-timestamps/sample/preview.html) page for visualizing and validating the accuracy of the output.